shinn92dev/2800-202410-dtc05-my-body-buddy/scrum/210515_saeyoung.md

 - Worked on layout tsx with React/Typescript
 - Re-setup a feature branch: profile_page
 - Wrote scrum log
+- Add favicon to app in layout.tsx (next.js)

 # What incomplete or left over on (May 15th) you have